You may have heard of THC, but have you heard of THCV?

 It’s easy to get confused between THCV and THC, and for more reasons than just the one letter separating the two.

 THCV and THC share a lot of similarities, especially in structure.
 In fact, THCV and THC are so similar in structure that their only difference lies in the fact that one has a propyl group while the other has a pentyl group.
-This difference may not mean much to those of us unfamiliar with chemistry, but what you need to know is that THCV and THC interact with the cannabinoid receptor CB1 in different ways.
+This difference may not mean much to those unfamiliar with chemistry, but what you need to know is that THCV and THC interact with the cannabinoid receptor CB1 in different ways.
+Specifically, THC activates CB1, while THCV blocks it—which is also the main reason that THCV is hypothesized to be an appetite suppressant.
 THCV also has a higher boiling point than THC, so will you need to get THCV to a higher temperature if you plan to use it on a vaporizer.

 One of the other main differences between THCV and THC is the amount of research into each cannabinoid.
 THC has been much more thoroughly studied and has many more studies published on it than THCV.
 This is not to say research into THCV does not exist, but there is far less of it.
 That said, research published on the effects of THCV is becoming increasingly common.